-The Master’s Degree in Instructional Technology prepares candidates to serve as technology coaches/facilitators in P-12 schools.
-Candidates who successfully complete the program are prepared to effectively utilize technology to support student learning of content; to teach technology applications, and to provide professional development, mentoring, and basic technical assistance for other teachers who require support in their efforts to apply technology to support P-12 student learning.
+The Master’s Degree in Instructional Technology prepares candidates to integrate technology into the classroom AND to serve as technology coaches/facilitators in P-12 schools.
+This 100% online program is designed for educators across the nation and is aligned to the International Society for Technology in Education (ISTE) Standards for Educators (ISTE-E).
+Candidates who successfully complete the program are prepared to effectively utilize technology to support student learning; to teach technology applications, and to provide professional development, mentoring/coaching, and basic technology assistance for other teachers who require support in their efforts to apply technology to facilitate P-12 student learning.

-The Master’s Degree in Instructional Technology prepares and develops teachers to direct school improvement toward higher levels of student achievement through the use of technology.
-It is designed for participants who have a T-4 Teaching Certificate.
-This program enables experienced teachers to complete the Master’s program in six semesters.
+The Master’s Degree in Instructional Technology prepares and develops educators to advance student learning in schools, and it is designed for teachers who are in the classroom and teacher leaders who have access to a classroom to implement technology-enhanced lessons.
+The program of study enables educators to complete the Master’s degree in six semesters.
 Candidates will complete 36 hours of specialized course work taught by full and part-time graduate faculty and experienced technology specialists.
-The program will be delivered in cohorts offered in an online format.
+The program is delivered in cohorts offered in an online format.

-All students must purchase a Chalk & Wire account (~$82) online from the KSU Bookstore if they do not already have an active account.
+All students must purchase a two-year subscription for Chalk & Wire account (~$105) online from the KSU Bookstore if you do not already have an active account.

 Sample Program of Study